games647/FlexibleLogin/README.md

 ### Commands

-    /register <password> <password> - Registers using a specific password /register - Generates your secret code for TOTP /changepassword <password> <password> - Changes your current password /login <password/code> - Login using your password or time based code /logout - Logs you out
+    /reg /register <password> <password> - Registers using a specific password /register - Generates your secret code for TOTP /changepw /cp /changepassword <password> <password> - Changes your current password /log /l /login <password/code> - Login using your password or time based code /logout - Logs you out
-    /setemail - Sets your email address
+    /email /setemail - Sets your email address
-    /forgotpassword - Sends a recovery email to the email address /unregister <uuid/name> - delete an account
+    /forgot /forgotpassword - Sends a recovery email to the email address /unregister <uuid/name> - delete an account

     Admin commands
-    /flexiblelogin reload - reloads the config
+    /flexiblelogin <reload/rl> - reloads the config
-    /flexiblelogin forcelogin <name> - Force login the user /flexiblelogin accounts/acc <name/ip> - Get list of user accounts /flexiblelogin unregister <name/uuid> - Deletes the account of a user /flexiblelogin register <name/uuid> <pass> - Register the user with a specific password /flexiblelogin resetpw <name> - Sets a new temp password for a new user
+    /flexiblelogin forcelogin <name> - Force login the user /flexiblelogin <accounts/acc> <name/ip> - Get list of user accounts /flexiblelogin <unregister/unreg> <name/uuid> - Deletes the account of a user /flexiblelogin <register/reg> <name/uuid> <pass> - Register the user with a specific password /flexiblelogin <resetpw/resetpassword> <name> - Sets a new temp password for a new user

 ### Permissions

     flexiblelogin.admin - Permission to delete accocunts